 Private Gordon Kell, Royal Army Medical Corps - 1952-54

-The blind and mentally ill, clergymen, and men in overseas government positions were all officially exempt from National Service.
+The blind and mentally ill, as well as men in overseas government positions, were exempted from conscription.

-Unofficially, it was also decided not to conscript the vast majority of black and Asian British men.
+Officially, no group of fit men in mainland Britain was systematically excluded from National Service.
+In practice, the Army authorities did not want to recruit large numbers of black and Asian British men due to prevailing racist attitudes at the time.
 Despite high levels of immigration in the mid-1950s, no black or Asian men were commissioned and only a few hundred black and Asian soldiers served in the ranks throughout the years of National Service.

 To avoid possible civil unrest in Nationalist communities, men in Northern Ireland were also excluded from conscription.